patleeman/VSNotes/README.md

 4. Retrieve notes via tags in YAML encoded frontmatter on your notes.
 5. Open your note folder in a new window.
 6. View your notes and tags in your filebar.
+7. Automatically insert a VS Code snippet upon creation of a new note.

 # Quick Start

-- Install the extension from the VS Code Extension menu or [click install on this page.](https://www.youtube.com/watch?v=Kcf4rpRDmlQ).
+- Install the extension from the VS Code Extension menu or [click install on this page.](https://marketplace.visualstudio.com/items?itemName=patricklee.vsnotes).
 - Open the command palette `Ctrl/Cmd + Shift + p` and type `vsnotes`.
 Select Run Setup.
 - Click start and then select a directory to save your notes to.

-To modify other settings, open the VS Code settings `Preferences > Settings` or hit `Ctrl/Cmd + ,` and type in vsnotes in the search bar.
+> To modify other settings, open the VS Code settings `Preferences > Settings` or hit `Ctrl/Cmd + ,` and type in vsnotes in the search bar.
 To override the setting, copy it over to your user settings file and modify.

+- Access VSNotes commands in the command pallette by pressing `ctrl/cmd + shift + p` and typing vsnotes.

 # Taking Notes
 VSNotes is just a quick way to create files in a single location and retrieve them later.
 Harness the power of VSCode and the extension ecosystem to customize your note taking workflow.
+The default file type is markdown and features are built around taking markdown notes.
+However if you want to save your notes as other types of plain text files, you can change the settings to append a different file extension.

-## Creating a note -- Filename
+## Note Filename
 When creating a new note, VS Notes will look at the `vsnotes.defaultNoteTitle` setting to grab the format for the file name.
-This string contains several tokens that is converted by VS Notes when a note is created.
+This string contains several [tokens](#filename-tokens) that is converted by VS Notes when a note is created.
 Tokens can be modified in the `vsnotes.tokens` setting, but shouldn't be modified unless necessary.
-When asked to input a title for your new note, VSNotes can detect file paths and will create subfolders as necessary.
+When asked to input a title for your new note, VSNotes can [detect file paths and will create subfolders as necessary](#file-path-detection).

-### Filename Tokens:
+### Filename Tokens
-Tokens are added to the defaultNoteTitle setting and will automatically insert desired data into the file name of the note.
+Tokens are added to the `defaultNoteTitle` setting and will automatically insert desired data into the file name of the note.
 This gives us the ability to specify a simple title for a note and have additional metadata added to the file name.

 - datetime: Inserts the current date time in a format specified by the format key.
 [Formatting options](https://momentjs.com/docs/#/displaying/format/).
 Don't modify type or token keys unless you know what you're doing.